anBertoli/arch-linux-guide/chapters/01_pre-install.md

 indicate how to interpret/manage partitions to the OS.

 The EFI partition should be formatted with a FAT32 filesystem.
-It is a standard for EFI partitions and all OSs rely on this to read the EFI partition.
+It is a standard for EFI partitions and all OS rely on this to read the EFI partition.

 ```shell
 # format the EFI partition with a FAT32 filesystem